 Location: Reading Room (Index in Card Catalog; Records at Reference Desk)

 Provides access to “New Jersey Regiment Infantry Volunteers – U.S. Civil War: Burial Records by County of Veterans Who are Buried in the State of New Jersey,” compiled by William Freck.
 Index by Richard Lum.

 Cemetery Gravestone Inscriptions

 20 manuscript volumes

 Location: Reading Room Call# REF N 929.017 M815)

 Cemetery inscriptions compiled by county (exclusive of Camden, Hudson, Hunterdon, Passaic, and Warren).
-An index for each volume
+An index for each volume is available.

 Woodland Cemetery Card Index